PLP-MERN-Stack-Development/week-7-devops-deployment-assignment-mbitujames/README.md

 ## Project Setup

-This project contains a basic MERN stack application with separate frontend and backend directories.
+This project contains a full MERN stack chat application with separate frontend and backend directories.

 ### Backend